 Tracking domains

 A tracking domain makes the open- and click-tracking links in your emails use your own domain instead of a shared one.
-It's an optional but worthwhile step that strengthens branding and deliverability.
+EmailFlow AI sets one up for you automatically when you add a sending domain — publishing a single CNAME record is all it takes to activate it.

 What tracking links are

 To measure opens and clicks, EmailFlow AI wraps the links in your email and includes a tracking pixel.
 When a recipient clicks, the request passes through a tracking URL before redirecting them to the real destination — that's how your reports know what was clicked.
-By default these URLs use a shared tracking domain.
+By default these URLs use EmailFlow AI's shared tracking domain; with a tracking domain of your own, every link carries your brand instead.

 Why use your own

-• Deliverability — a consistent, self-branded tracking domain aligns with your authenticated sending domain.
+- Deliverability — a self-branded tracking domain aligns with your authenticated sending domain.

 Where it fits